 Increased chest wall rigidity and worsening kyphosis may lead to decreased respiratory vital capacity and poor respiratory reserve.

-Pre-existing renal impairment in combination with volume depletion will lead to further renal function compromise with at times critical questions to be considered regarding Renal Replacement Therapy.
-It also makes the elderly population more prone to contrast induced nephropathy.
+Pre-existing renal impairment in combination with volume depletion will lead to further renal function compromise.
+It also makes the older population more prone to contrast induced nephropathy.

 Kyphosis and an increased anteroposterior diameter of the thoracic cage can lead to a loss of intra-thoracic volume and thoracic cage compliance.

-Frailty is defined as a clinically recognisable state of vulnerability due to ageing associated decline in reserve and function in multiple physiologic systems.5
+Frailty is defined as a clinically recognisable state of vulnerability due to ageing associated decline in reserve and function in multiple physiologic systems.(8)

 Frail patients with poor functional status and multiple comorbidities have worse outcomes after trauma.
 Pre-existing nutritional deficits may also play a role.

-As the population continues to age, there will be more elderly drivers on the roads who are at risk of being killed or seriously injured.
-Older patients are more likely to have severe injuries at lower speeds, with drivers aged 75 years or over at a higher risk than any other group.
-Additionally, almost a quarter (24%) of pedestrians who lost their lives in 2015 were aged 75+.6 Slower reaction times, loss of clarity in vision and hearing, loss of muscle strength and flexibility as well as the use of prescription medication which may cause drowsiness all contribute to how well older people drive.
-Ambulance and emergency services will need to maintain a high index of suspicion to the potential of major trauma in this group so as not to under-triage.
+As the population continues to age, there may be more older drivers on the roads who are at risk of being killed or seriously injured.
+Older patients are more likely to have severe injuries at lower speeds, with drivers aged 75 years or older at a higher risk than any other group.
+Additionally, in Victoria, 41% of pedestrians who lost their lives in 2019 were aged over 70 years.
+(14) Slower reaction times, loss of clarity in vision and hearing, loss of muscle strength and flexibility as well as the use of prescription medication which may cause drowsiness all contribute to how well older people drive.